omiya2106/SABiNN/README.md

 3. **Dilruba Parvin**: Member |
 Graduate Student, Dept of EECS, University of Missouri

-If you have resuded the model algorithm and code please cite the paper "O. Hassan, R. Thakker, T. Paul, D. Parvin, A. S. M. Mosa, S. K. Islam, "SABiNN: FPGA Implementation of Shift Accumulate Binary Neural Network Model for Real-Time Automatic Detection of Sleep Apnea."
+If you have used the SABiNN model algorithm and code please cite the paper "O. Hassan, R. Thakker, T. Paul, D. Parvin, A. S. M. Mosa, S. K. Islam, "SABiNN: FPGA Implementation of Shift Accumulate Binary Neural Network Model for Real-Time Automatic Detection of Sleep Apnea."
 In 2022 IEEE International Instrumentation and Measurement Technology Conference (I2MTC) (pp. 1-6).
 IEEE, 2022"